 PRH has four adult salmon holding ponds.
 Ponds 1 and 2 were used to hold broodstock collected at the PRH Volunteer Trap.
 Pond 4 was used to hold broodstock collected from the ABC and OLAFT.
 Pond 3 was used on occasion to temporarily hold males collected from ABC and OLAFT.
-Several hundred adipose clipped adults were held in Pond 4 to facilitate hatchery x natural origin crosses during spawning.
+Several hundred adipose clipped adults were held in Pond 4 to facilitate hatchery- x-natural origin crosses during spawning.
 The PRH staff generally transported fish from the volunteer trap seven days per week to collect broodstock and or to surplus the excess fish.
 Male fall Chinook salmon, both adult and jack, typically comprised the majority of the fish surplused from the trap.
+Spawning days generally occurred on Mondays and Tuesdays each week from October 24 through December 5 (N = 10).
+The hatchery staff generally used the electroanesthesia system for spawning fish.
+However, on November 8, they used a seine to collect fish out of pond 2 for spawning in order to expedite the day's operation.